What Happens to Your Body When You Quit Eating Sugar?

 Added sugar is one of the worst ingredients in the modern diet.
 It provides empty calories with no added nutrients and leads to many health issues.

-The major sources of added sugars are regular soft drinks, candies, cakes, cookies, pies and processed fruit drinks.
-However, there are also other foods items that have added sugar.
+The major sources of added sugars are regular soft drinks, candies, cakes, cookies, pies, and processed fruit drinks.
+However, other foods also contain added sugar.

 Instead of going for a sweet beverage or a sugary dessert, opt for a protein-packed snack to keep you alert and full of energy.